Voter-Science/TrcPluginTemplate/README.md

 ## TRC Plugins
 TRC plugins are JScript/HTML that run in the client's browser and make direct calls to the TRC server.

+1. See https://github.com/Voter-Science/TrcPluginTemplate/wiki for details on Plugins.
-See TrcLib wrappers and utility at: https://github.com/Voter-Science/TrcLibNpm These wrappers are written for TypeScript,  http://www.typescriptlang.org/ , a superset of JScript.
+2. See TrcLib wrappers and utility at: https://github.com/Voter-Science/TrcLibNpm
+3. These wrappers are written for TypeScript, http://www.typescriptlang.org/ , a superset of JScript.
+This template pulls in the TypeScript compiler via NPM.

 ## Usage
 This plugin is a NPM package and uses NPM scripts for build, test, and debugging.